tiepdotme/marabesi.com/_drafts/2018-12-02-udacity-progressive-web-apps-notes.md

 ```

 The `cache` API was introduced along the service worker
-specification **[4]**, and it
-is correlated with the snippets found in the internet, which verify only
+specification **[4]**, and it is related with the snippets found in
-if the brower has the serviceWorker features.
+the internet, which verify only if the brower has the `serviceWorker`
+feature available **[8][9][10]**.

 Once the assets have beend cached, the service worker can start to serve the
 cached content.
-The event fired when a request is made and the
+The event `fetch` is fired when a request is made and the
-service worker is active is called `fetch`, whithin this event we can
+service worker is active.
+This event decides to send the
+cached content to the user or to go over the network and fetch the data,
-send the cached content to the user, as in the snippet 2.
+as in the snippet 2.

 ```javascript
 // snippet 2